Programme

 Session 3 – Fermentation and process technology of sourdough and bread productions

-Chair: Dr. Markus BRANDT (Böcker, Minden, Germany)
+Chair: Markus BRANDT (Böcker, Minden, Germany)

 12.30 - 14.00 – Lunch break